-Customize your results by date range
+3. Customize by date range

-Let’s say your business delivers flowers.
-Looking at your search volume trends, you notice that your keywords were most popular in February, the month of Valentine’s Day.
-You can use the date range feature to find other keywords that have been popular that month.
+You can use the date range feature to find other keywords that have been popular that specific month.
 Just click on the date field above the graph.
 You can also use the date range feature with your traffic forecasts.

-For example, you could choose to get forecasts just for the month of February to plan for a Valentine’s Day campaign for your flower delivery business.
+Let’s say your business delivers flowers.
+When you look at your search volume trends, you notice that your keywords were most popular in February, the month of Valentine’s Day.
+You could choose to get forecasts just for the month of February to plan for a Valentine’s Day campaign for your flower delivery business.